Gearhungry logo.

 A: Eureka was sick and tired of the same old, same old.
 Everyone always seemed to be in a rush to grab whatever the cheapest tent was, but that never means that you get the right level of quality when you do that.
 Eureka’s built differently, focusing on the quality of your tent first, and worrying about the retail price at the end.
 Eureka also often includes their manufacturer warranties when selling through third-party sites, like Amazon.

-Q: How to Clean Your Tent?
+Q: How to clean your tent?

 A: Eureka tents have a very quick cleaning and drying process.
 Just follow the steps below, and when it comes time to pack up the campsite, you’ll have a perfectly clean and dry tent to stow away.